enioxt/EVA-e-Guarani-EGOS/docs/MQP.md

 *   **Conscious Development:** Encourages mindful coding, documentation, and system evolution, reflecting principles like Unconditional Love, Universality, and Reciprocal Trust.
 *   **Fluidity & Adaptability (Mycelium):** Modular design enables flexible integration and evolution.
 *   **Knowledge & Clarity (KOIOS):** Emphasis on clear standards, comprehensive documentation, and accessible knowledge facilitates understanding for both humans and AI.
+*   **Innovation & Openness (User Vision):** "True innovation and affordable prices are in crypto.
+That's where real development is happening — not by pouring money into big tech.
+Yes, I can help.
+Yes, I can collaborate.
+And of course, share my project on GitHub!" - This user perspective underscores the project's commitment to exploring cutting-edge, accessible technologies and fostering community collaboration.

 ## 💫 Expanded Quantum Capabilities (Reflecting Subsystems v1.0+)